Luligu/matterbridge-zigbee2mqtt/README.md

 }
 ```

+From the release 1.2.14 of Matterbridge you can edit the config file directly in the frontend.

-You can edit the config file.
-You have to shutdown Matterbridge before.
-If you use docker send docker stop matterbridge, edit and save the config then send docker start matterbridge.
+You can edit the config file manually if you prefer:
+- shutdown Matterbridge before: if you use docker send docker stop matterbridge;
+- edit and save the config;
+- start Matterbridge: if you use docker send docker start matterbridge.

 On windows:
 ```